 The engagement model is a combination of four, interconnected “sub-models” – the first, the outcome model is used to describe the outcomes an organization hopes to achieve as well as the phases necessary to achieve it; one to address the operations of an architecture team, the how the practice of architecture gets done; a third model to understand why we perform the architecture effort and how value is perceived in the organization; and a fourth model describing who the architecture team is, the roles and how to scale the team.
 Finally, the engagement model addresses the process steps in the diagram above – a nominal lifecycle – which can be implemented in whole or in part by an organization or can be used to provide continuity between common prescriptive lifecycles used by different teams.

-The engagement model has at its centre the architecture roles, surrounded by these four sub-models for people, value and operations, outcomes.
+The engagement model has at its center the architecture roles, surrounded by these four sub-models for people, value and operations, outcomes.
 These each evolve through a lifecycle, or sequence of phases, describing how most digital systems evolve from concept to deployment and value realization.

 Imagine – Digital Customer